Wisdom Teeth Removal in Ottawa

 Mild relaxation for patients with minimal anxiety and straightforward extractions.
 You stay awake and aware, breathing the gas through a comfortable nose mask.
 Effects wear off within minutes after removal.

-Learn more about nitrous oxide →
+Learn more →

 Oral Sedation